kingdarabahmad/lession-1-blockchain-basics/README.md

 --> transaction fee is calculated as: Gas price * Gas Used

+--> Base Fee:- the minimum gas price to send your transaction

+--> Gas Fee Max: the max price of gas we are willing to pay

+---> Max priority fee: the Max gas Price + tip amount we are willing to pay to miners

 --> timestamp:--> when txn occurred

 ## How blockchain works